olimorris/hledger-forecast/README.md

 <a href="https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml"><img src="https://img.shields.io/github/actions/workflow/status/olimorris/hledger-forecast/ci.yml?branch=main&label=tests&style=for-the-badge"></a>
 </p>

-A wrapper which builds on [hledger's](https://github.com/simonmichael/hledger) [forecasting](https://hledger.org/dev/hledger.html#forecasting) capability.
-Uses a `yaml` config file to generate forecasts whilst adding functionality for future cost rises (e.g. inflation) and the automatic tracking of planned transactions.
+<p align="center">Improved forecasting with hledger</p>

+**"Improved", you say?** Using a `yaml` file, forecasts can be quickly generated into a `journal` file ready to be fed into [hledger](https://github.com/simonmichael/hledger).
+Forecasts can be easily constrained between dates, inflated by modifiers, tracked until they appear in your bank statements and summarized into your own daily(/weekly/monthly etc) personal forecast income and expenditure statement.

-See the [rationale](#brain-rationale) section for why this gem may be useful to you.
+I **strongly** recommend you read the [rationale](#rainbow-rationale) section to see if this app might be useful to you.

 ## :sparkles: Features

 - :book: Uses a simple yaml file to generate forecasts which can be used with hledger
-- :date: Can smartly track forecasted transactions against actuals
+- :date: Can smartly track forecasts against your bank statement
 - :moneybag: Can automatically apply modifiers such as inflation/deflation to forecasts
-- :abacus: Supports calculated amounts in forecasts (uses the [Dentaku](https://github.com/rubysolo/dentaku) gem)
+- :abacus: Enables the use of maths in your forecasts (for amounts and dates)
-- :heavy_dollar_sign: Full currency support (uses the [RubyMoney](https://github.com/RubyMoney/money) gem)
+- :chart_with_upwards_trend: Display your forecasts as income and expenditure reports (e.g. daily, weekly, monthly)
 - :computer: Simple and easy to use CLI
-- :chart_with_upwards_trend: Summarize your forecasts by period and category and output to the CLI

 ## :package: Installation